FauvidoTechnologies/open-atlas/README.md

 > [!NOTE]
 > Coming soon -> Court records finder with a locally indexed database

-`OAtlas` is designed for manual tool execution, making it ideal for industry experts who know exactly what they want to do.
-It also has a `plug-and-play` architecture which makes adding tools extremely easy. (refer to the `docs/` for more information on this)
+## Features

+1. `Variety of functions` at your disposal -> You can run Social media OSINT, image geolocations, web-domain enumerations, binary analysis, all from just one tool!
+2. `Looped execution` of functions -> Quickly run one, get an output, analyse it and run another
+3. `Plug-and-play` architecture -> Need some specific tool you must have?
+Add it to the cycle in under 5 mins.
+Read the [docs](./docs/adding_new_tools.md)!
+4. `Save logs` in a database -> Every function and every output is saved in a database.
+It supports `sqlite`, `mysql` and `postgresql` as of now.
+This makes report making easier.
+5. `Installs its dependencies` on its own -> Its very easy to setup, all you need to do is follow the instructions (which are just 2, clone and install), everything else will be handled for.

+## All available tools

-- For all the tools available currently, checkout the [tools section](./oatlas/tools/README.md)
+For all the tools available currently, checkout the [tools section](./oatlas/tools/README.md)

+## About Atlas

-It is a port of `Atlas` which is an upcoming fully automated OSINT tool.
+`OAtlas` is a port of `Atlas` which is an upcoming **fully automated** OSINT tool.
 For more information about [Atlas](#atlas), refer to the section at the end.

-If you need help obtaining API keys for certain functions, contact me at the email provided below.
-I can provide you with the necessary credentials.

 ## Installation